City riding guide

 For Rochester bike routes, start with Erie Canalway Trail (Rochester Segment), Genesee Riverway Trail, and Lehigh Valley Trail (Rochester).
 This guide highlights named corridors with route profiles, map links, and e-bike class notes in the route cards.

-Where to Ride E-Bikes in Rochester, New York (Routes & Maps)
+Where to ride e-bikes in Rochester, New York

-State trail-access baseline: Can you ride an e-bike on trails in New York?
 Class 1-2: Yes.
 Class 3: Local restrictions apply.
-In New York, Class 1 and Class 2 e-bikes are commonly allowed anywhere bicycles are allowed, including many multi-use pa...
+In New York, Class 1 and Class 2 e-bikes are commonly allowed anywhere bicycles are allowed, including many mul...

 Erie Canalway Trail (Rochester Segment)